 Industry Standards for Frac Tanks

-Question on industry standards for frac tanks.
-I have looked at many tanks manufacturers websites and non of them mention the codes/standards that are used to design and build the tanks.
+Question on industry standards for frac tanks: I have looked at many frac tank manufacturers Websites and none of them mention the codes/standards that are used to design and build the tanks.

-The function of a frac tank is to store large quantities of this water so it can be pumped into rocks during a fraccing process.
+The function of a frac tank is to store large quantities of this water so it can be pumped into rocks during a fracking process.
 These tanks are built with fittings, valves, and other parts to help meet your job site requirements.
-Frac tanks we offer include both Smooth Wall Steel Tanks and Flexible Frac Tanks.
+Frac tanks we offer are Flexible Frac Tanks.

 The main concern when dealing with the storage of this type of water is secondary containment.
 Because these tanks contain such large quantities of frac water (capacities can be as large as 200,000 gallons), it is necessary that they have proper secondary containment to prevent any hazardous materials from seeping into the ground in the event of a leak.

 Secondary containment used for both steel and collapsible frac tanks typically include a type of Berm material that is resistant to hydrocarbons and can withstand outdoor exposures.

 For more information on regulations in the US, you can check out the EPA Website.

 Interested in a Price Quote?
 Send a Request!

 If you have any additional questions on industry standards for frac tanks, please contact our GEI Works sales team at 1-772-646-0597.